Autonomous/Self-Driving Cars In Las Vegas

-Level 2 cars have at least two autonomous functions, such as lane-centering technology and advanced cruise control.
+Level 2 cars have at least two autonomous functions: lane-centering technology and advanced cruise control.

 Level 3 cars can handle “dynamic driving tasks” but may still need intervention.

-Level 4 cars are officially driverless in certain environments.
-They can be programmed to drive to a predetermined destination, but the driver can intervene if he wishes.
+Level 4 cars are officially driverless in specific environments, and they can be programmed to drive to a predetermined destination, but the driver can intervene if he wishes.

-Level 5 cars can operate entirely on their own without any driver’s presence.
-They can drive to a predetermined destination without any special roads.
-There are currently none of these cars operating legally in the United States.
+Level 5 cars can operate independently without any driver’s presence and can drive to a predetermined destination without any special roads.
+Currently, none of these cars operate legally in the United States.

 This legislation relating to self-driving cars and liability is an advancing field of law.
 The National Highway Transportation Safety Administration has left the regulations up to the individual states.

 Nevada was the first state to authorize self-driving vehicles.
-The only section of the self-driving cars laws relating to liability is is NRS 482A.090, which states that a Manufacturer or developer not liable for certain damages.
+The only section of the laws of the self-driving car relating to liability is NRS 482A.090, which states that a developer or manufacturer is not responsible for specific damages.
 It says:

-1. The original manufacturer of a motor vehicle that has been converted by a third party into an autonomous vehicle is not liable for damages to any person injured due to a defect caused by the conversion of the motor vehicle by the third party unless the defect that caused the injury was present in the vehicle as originally manufactured.
+- The original manufacturer of a motor vehicle that a third party has converted into an autonomous vehicle is not liable for damages to any person injured due to a defect caused by the conversion of the motor vehicle by the third party unless the defect that caused the injury was present in the vehicle as originally manufactured.

 Hinds Injury Law Las Vegas